-If your leaving a will or a relative of yours has left a will, it could be open to being contested or challenged.
+If you’re leaving a will, or a relative of yours has left a will, it could be open to being contested or challenged.
 The situations in which someone can challenge a will aren’t always straightforward.
-Read on to find out when a will could be challenged.
+So, when can you challenge a will?
+And how can a will be contested?

 Reasons why you can challenge a will